 The use of Library rooms is regulated by this policy.
 For the purpose of this policy, the word “rooms” includes rooms or spaces in Halifax Public Libraries facilities, including Study Rooms and Media Studios, which are available for booking.

 The Halifax Regional Library Board reserves the right to earmark rooms for staff use and Library sponsored or co-sponsored programs and events.
-The Board also reserves the right to limit bookings during times when the Library is closed and/or when staff resources are unavailable; or to cancel bookings.
+The Library also reserves the right to limit bookings during times when the Library is closed and/or when staff resources are unavailable; or to cancel bookings.

 The following Branches have rooms available for booking: